-Generating information from data that can serve as a basis for decision-making seems more than simple at first glance.
+Generating information from data that can be used as a basis for decision-making does not seem too complicated at first glance.

 However, on a more detailed examination, this insight changes very quickly.
 No matter how much data, numbers, facts you have – it is only a part of the theoretical total amount of ALL existing facts.
 Furthermore, information is always collected with the help of certain technologies and procedures or from already existing data stocks.
 The methodology of the collection, the perspective of the observation, but also personal or social conditions and intentions play a decisive role, both in the collection and in the evaluation.
 In the Dibelius sentence, „I believe only a statistic, which I falsified myself!“, is far more truth, than one is generally ready to accept.

 Without assuming a motive or intention to falsify, it is important to take a close look at the survey procedures in order to exclude or compensate for possible errors, misclassifications, omissions and so on.

 Only when the greatest possible freedom from errors has been established (and even this statement is a subjective one!) can an evaluation of the available data/information yield an approximately objective picture.

 However, another point also plays a role in this consideration – that of economy.

 Increasing accuracy, greater freedom from errors, and a more complex (larger) amount of information usually also require a steadily increasing volume of manpower and hardware capacity and thus, in part, exponentially increasing costs.